-Figure 3.5.9 provides the geographical distribution of shrimp processors in the Gulf of Mexico and Florida east coast.
-The processing sector is fairly evenly distributed between the Gulf States with 16 in Lousiana, 15 in Texas, 15 in Alabama-Mississippi and 10 in Florida.
-While some processors may also be a wholesale dealer, some processors deal with product from outside the state where located and may process imported shrimp.
+Figure 3.5.8 provides the geographical distribution of shrimp processors in the Gulf and Florida east coast.
+The processing sector is fairly evenly distributed between the Gulf States with 16 in Louisiana, 15 in Texas, 15 in Alabama-Mississippi, and 10 in Florida.
+While some processors may also be a wholesale dealer, other processors deal with product from outside the state where landings were located and may process imported shrimp as well.

-Figure 3.5.9.
+Figure 3.5.8.
 Number of Gulf shrimp processors by community.

-Source: NMFS Processor Database
+Source: NMFS Processor Database.